In this article, You will read West flowing Rivers in India (Narmada, Tapti, Sabarmati, Mahi, Luni & Ghaggar) – for UPSC IAS Exam.

-- Hydro Power stations are located in Mahi Bajaj Sagar dam and at Kadana Dam.
+- Hydro Power stations are located – Mahi Bajaj Sagar dam, Kadana Dam, and Wanakbori dam (Weir).

 - Vadodara is the only important urban centre in the basin.
 There are not many industries in the basin.

-- Some of the industries are cotton textile, paper, newsprint, drugs and pharmaceuticals.
-Most of these industries are located at Tatlam.
+- Some of the industries are cotton textile, paper, newsprint, drugs, and pharmaceuticals.
+Most of these industries are located at Ratlam.

 - The Luni or the Salt River (Lonari or Lavanavari in Sanskrit) is named so because its water is brackish below Balotra.